Grief and Loss

 Loss of a family member, close friend, or a beloved pet is one of the most challenging realities we face in life, and the resulting grief can feel overwhelming at times.
 We may experience shock, confusion, denial, sadness, depression, anger, fear, guilt, loneliness, and many other powerful emotions, and we may also feel numb or shut down.

-While there is no timeline or exact progression of stages involved grieving, it can be helpful to consider your response to major loss from a couple of different perspectives:
+While there is no timeline or exact progression of the stages involved in grieving, it can be helpful to consider your response to major loss from a couple of different perspectives:

-- One perspective requires taking a small step back and asking yourself, “Am I actively doing something to heal, or am a passively waiting for the pain to go away?”
-Even a small step in the direction of a supportive person or group can be enough the set the course for a natural mourning process.
+- One perspective requires taking a small step back and asking yourself, “Am I actively doing something to heal, or am a passively waiting for the pain to go away?”.
+Even a small step in the direction of a supportive person or group can be enough to set the course for a natural mourning process.

-- Another perspective that has emerged from the work of grief counselors is called T.E.A.R. (as in tears in our eyes.)
+- Another perspective that has emerged from the work of grief counselors is called T.E.A.R. (like tears in our eyes).
 T.E.A.R. involves thinking about grieving as a set of four tasks:

 T = To accept the reality of the loss

 E = Experience the pain of the loss

 A = Adjust to the new environment without the lost person

 (Based upon J.W.
 Worden’s tasks of mourning, 1991.)